Narthur/ohc-handbook/Section 3.md

 Credits toward a degree may be granted for satisfactory work completed at accredited, degree-granting institutions.
 The Registrar of OHC must approve all credits.
 An official transcript must be submitted for transfer of credits.
 Only courses in which a student has received a grade of C or better are accepted.
 A maximum of 70 semester hours can be accepted from the community college level for students pursuing a Bachelor’s degree.

-## Academic Appeals Procedure

-Students who feel they have been treated unfairly in regard to their academic programs are entitled to an appeal for an impartial review and reconsideration of their cases.
-Procedures to be followed are:

-* Students should first go to their teacher to determine the basis of the grade.
-* Submit to your instructor a precise, detailed letter of appeal.
-In your letter you should make reference to the course grading criteria.
-(Note: Grades higher than a “C” may not be disputed; unless it is demonstrated to have a significant effect on the final class grade.)
-* Students who wish to make further appeal concerning a grade are responsible for demonstrating that the given grade does not reflect academic merit, or is a result of computational or clerical error.
-* If a satisfactory decision has not been reached, the case may be presented to the OHC Academic Affairs Committee.
-Students will be invited to present their cases in writing.
-The decision of the committee is final.

 ## Challenge Exams

 With the approval of the OHC Academic Affairs Committee, students may be allowed to take challenge exams for certain courses.
 Up to 6 hours of credit may be granted for exams.
 This is in addition to hours granted for challenging classes in the practical arts.
 Challenge exams may be taken under any of the following conditions: